J-Rosales/PersonalStyleGuide/README.md

  - Hide public variables when only meant to be accessed by other classes:
 	 - `[HideInInspector] public int myVariable`

+## Methods & Functions
+ - When delegating methods to Event Triggers, do not use Trigger naming conventions, i.e.: `OnButtonWasClicked()`.
+Instead, use a name that describes the procedure as with other methods

+## Documentation
+ - Code should be as self-explanatory as possible.
+Thus, use comments to explain **why** something is the way it is instead of **how** it works.
+ - Repeated use of triple slash `/// comment` is prefferable to opening and closing commenting brackets `/* comment */`
+ - Comment Methods with the `<Summary>` XML tag

 ## Delegates and Execution Order

  - Maintain naming convention consistency throughout scripts when referring to recurring managers and components.